rca-dream-team/rael/README.md

 ### Components
 - Use `Text` component for all text. `RText` is a wrapper around `Text` that sets the font to Righteous. `PText` is a wrapper around `Text` that sets the font to Poppins.
-- Use `CLink` component for all links. `CLink` is a wrapper around `Link` that allows to navigate with progress bar.

 ### Styling
 - Use `tailwindcss` for styling.
 You can use `className` prop to add classes to components.